 Describe the type of project you are using Radix Primitives on?

 At the University of Amsterdam we’re completely rebuilding the student information portal.
 Because we can ignore all legacy code, we’re setting up a design system from scratch.
 This design system is still in its infancy but will be used across multiple student platforms.
 Our current team is relatively small, with only 2 front-end and 1 back-end developer.

-Radix allows us to build accessible and customisable components for our design system, without forcing us into a pre-defined style.
+Radix Primitives allow us to build accessible and customisable components for our design system, without forcing us into a pre-defined style.
 Radix is the perfect starting point for our design system, because most of the primitives line up with our exact needs.
 This saves us a lot of time reinventing the wheel.

 What are your thoughts on Radix developer experience?

 What we like the most about Radix is the fact that its developer experience is so fresh.
 It's not bloated by tons of components or conventions you should adhere to.
 It just provides a great set of primitive components that are easy to customise and easy to style to our own needs.

 It was clear from the start that the developer experience was one of the main selling points for Radix.
 We use TypeScript in combination with VSCode and the code suggestions Radix Primitives provide out of the box because of this make the API very easy to implement.
 We rarely need to re-read the documentation after implementing a primitive.